Dioclei/app-making-crash-course/README.md

 Welcome!

 Here you will see the code for the completed app.
-So please use that as a reference.
-You can download the starter html file under the **example** folder to get yourself a headstart.
+Click on the big green download button to download the code! (for your reference)

 ## Basic Concepts
 - HTML